Semen Appatov: Research activities

 His main research interests are the study of foreign policy of the United States and its concepts, political science and world-systems theory.
 For the first time in Ukraine, back in Soviet times, S. Appatov transferred the study of the historiography of US politics from the plane of propaganda criticism to the plane of scientific analysis, and also devoted himself to the study of the process of formation of Ukraine's national interests on the international arena, the relations of the young state with the leading countries of the world.

-In 1986, as part of the Fulbright program of international scientific exchanges, he gave a course of lectures at William Howard Taft University in the United States.
-In addition to lecturing at Tufts, he also participated in scientific conferences at Harvard University, as well as at universities in New York City and Washington.
-In the same year, 1986, S. Y. Appatov became a member of American Association for the Advancement of Science.
+In 1986, as part of the Fulbright Program, he lectured on Soviet-American relations at the University of Pennsylvania and Tufts University.
+He also took part in conferences at Harvard University and at universities in New York City and Washington.
+That same year he became a member of the American Association for the Advancement of Science.

+In 1999, together with David Albright, he co-edited and published Ukraine and European Security, a volume bringing together views of North American, Western European, and Ukrainian security analysts on European security issues.